antonilol/RPi-Debloater/README.md

-# Bloatware removal Script made for the Raspberry PI
+## Bloatware removal script for the Raspberry Pi

-Remove bloatware from Raspberry PI Raspbian with one script.
+Remove bloatware from Raspberry Pi Raspbian with one script.
 This will remove the storage hogging programs and some other often never-used tools including:

 1. Wolfram Engine
 2. LibreOffice
 3. Minecraft Pi
 4. Sonic Pi
 5. Dillo Web Broswer (dillo)
 6. Image Viewer (gpicview)
 7. Penguines Puzzle (penguinspuzzle)